To apply to become an NHSC site, make sure that your facility is an eligible site type and can meet the following requirements:

 - A discounted/sliding fee schedule is available.

-An official representative of the applying site must read the NHSC Site Reference Guide (PDF - 536 KB) and must comply with the program requirements as listed in the NHSC Site Agreement in the Guide's Appendix.
+An official representative of the applying site must read the NHSC Site Reference Guide (PDF - 569 KB) and must comply with the program requirements as listed in the NHSC Site Agreement in the Guide's Appendix.
 Persons using assistive technology may not be able to fully access information in this file.
 For assistance, please call our Customer Care Center at 1-800-221-9393.